Working from home: your employees' rights

 Facts and figures: working from home

-The graph shows the number of people who (sometimes) work from home compared to the total working population.
-The number of people working from home has risen slightly in recent years.
+The graph shows the number of people who (sometimes) work from home.

 Questions relating to this article?